simber72/goal-checker/AnBxJ/README.md

-# 🛠️ AnBxJ library
+# 🛠️ AnBxJ and Bouncy Castle Crypto Provider libraries

-The ```AnBx``` library belongs to the AnBx framework https://paolo.science/anbx/.
+Both the libraries are used by the AnBx framework https://paolo.science/anbx/ to derive the Java-based implementation of a protocol from its Alice&Bob specification.
-Is is used to derive the Java-based implementation of a protocol from its Alice&Bob specification and also the Java-based implementation of a protocol relies upon the ```AnBx``` library.
+They correspond to the libraries in the version 2025.09 of the AnBx Compiler.

-For the last reason, it has been included in this repository to make the experiments self-contained (in particular, the first step of the goal-checker that generates the execution logs.
+Also the Java-based implementation of a protocol relies upon the ```AnBx``` library.

-The experiments have been carried out with the AnBx Compiler version 2025.09.
+They have been included in this repository to make the experiments self-contained.